SurrealAI/surreal/docs/installation.md

 Then follow [this guide](yaml_config.md) to setup the config file.

 * Install environments
 You can install RL environments depending on your need.
-The supported environments are [gym](https://github.com/openai/gym), [DeepMind Control Suite](https://github.com/deepmind/dm_control), and [Stanford Robotics Suite](https://github.com/StanfordVL/MujocoManipulation/tree/refactor4release).
+The supported environments are [gym](https://github.com/openai/gym), [DeepMind Control Suite](https://github.com/deepmind/dm_control), and [Surreal Robotics Suite](https://github.com/StanfordVL/MujocoManipulation/tree/refactor4release).
 # TODO(optional): step by step installation commands

 * Create an experiment